-Maximizing Your Contributions.
-In 2013, employee contribution limits are \$17,500 per year if you are under age 50 or \$23,000 if you are age 50 or older.
+- 1. Maximizing Your Contributions.
+In 2016, employee contribution limits are \$18,000 per year if you are under age 50 or \$24,000 if you are age 50 or older.
 Maximize your contributions within your budget.
 The annual contribution limits are a one shot deal.
-You can never tell your employer, 'my finances were tight last year so I skipped my \$17,500 contribution - just double it to \$35,000 this year.'
-Each year is a use-or-lose-it opportunity.
+You can never tell your employer, 'my finances were tight last year so I skipped my \$18,000 contribution just double it to \$36,000 this year.'
+Each year is a use-or-lose-it opportunity. - 2.
 Employer Match.
 Many employers offer a match to your contributions.
 For example, many employers will match \$1 of your savings by contributing \$1.
 This is like a 100% return on your investment.

-Clearly understand if you vest your employer's contributions immediately or if you vest them over time (e.g.: 20% vesting per year over five years).
+Clearly understand if your employer's contributions vest immediately or if they vest over time (e.g.: 20% vesting per year over five years).
 Clearly understand when your match will occur.
 If your match vests immediately and is made each time you make a contribution, you have less at stake if you transition to a new employer in the middle of the year.
 If your match vests at the end of the year and your employer matches at the end of the year, you have more at stake with a middle of the year transition to a new employer.

-Maximizing Your Risk-Adjusted Return.
+- 3. Maximizing Your Risk-Adjusted Return.
 Many of us have heard the rumblings around the water cooler: 'You can't loose money in gold, so put all your 401(k) money in the gold fund' or 'Real estate never goes down, so put all your 401(k) money in the real estate fund.'
 So, which is it?
 Probably neither.
 Maximizing your risk-adjusted return entails building a portfolio of investments based on your risk level, expected return, goals and objectives.
 In the face of the longest and oldest bull market in fixed income securities, many investors have falsely lulled themselves into believing all fixed income investments are still safe havens.
-On the other hand, many investors falsely believe equity investments are inherently dangerous investments even though they are a strong hedge against developing inflation.
+On the other hand, many investors falsely believe equity investments are inherently dangerous investments even though they are a strong hedge against developing inflation. - 4.
 Professional Management.
 Portfolio management of your 401(k) is not for the faint of heart.
-For example, the average equity investor's average annual return for the 20 years ending December 31, 2011 was 3.5%.
-This compared with a 7.8% average annual return for the S&P 500 equity index for the same period.
+For example, the average equity investor's average annual return for the 20 years ending December 31, 2014 was 5.2%.
+This compared with a 9.9% average annual return for the S&P 500 equity index for the same period.
 The primary culprit for the weaker performance was poor timing of the market.
+The average investor sells during downturns and buys back "when things look better".
 With so much at stake, have your 401(k) account professionally managed.